Framework Structure

 CLK.mod: clocks configuration and control: oscillators, PLLs, global dividers;RST.mod: reset control: peripheral devices;PWR.mod: power control: eg. core voltage controllers for different core and bus clock frequencies, power saving states;FLASH.mod: flash memory configuration: eg. wait states, configuration data in flash;RAM.mod: RAM configuration: eg. wait states, clock gating.

-Module Clocks then uses module CLK to configure and run the required clock for a program, implementing Clocks.Configure, which is called in module Main, as design pattern used for all MCUs.2 Clocks also uses modules PWR, FLASH, and RAM as needed for the required clock frequencies.
+Module Clocks then uses module CLK to configure and run the required clocks for a program, implementing Clocks.Configure, which is called in module Main, as design pattern used for all MCUs.2 Clocks also uses modules PWR, FLASH, and RAM as needed for the required clock frequencies.

-Quasi-standard Modules
+Quasi-standard Subsystems

-Module UART defines the peripheral device in software as type, plus the procedures to set it up, as outlined above.
+Oberon Module UART defines the peripheral device in software as type, plus the procedures to set it up, as outlined above.
 Module UARTstr uses the thusly defined peripheral device to print strings to a serial terminal.

 (this page to be extended)